gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Don't fail if g++ is not installed when it is not required
 - Support preprocessor macros for assembler
 - Understand build and release build types and drive the compiler and linker appropriately

+## Target platforms

+- Separate the model for how you select a target platform, and the details of a particular target platform.
+    - Use an alias or some kind of selector to define which target platforms to build for.
+    - Selector can select multiple target platforms
+- Define some conventions for platforms, along with some conventions for aliases/selectors and names
+- Conventional architecture names
+    - Intel 32bit: `ia-32`, `i386`, `x86`
+    - Intel 64bit: `x86-64`, `x64` (Windows), `amd64` (BSD and Debian linux distributions, Solaris), `x86_64` (linux kernel, OS X, Fedora, GCC tools)
+    - Intel Itanium: `ia-64`
+    - PowerPC 32bit: `ppc`
+    - PowerPC 64bit: `ppc64`
+    - Sparc: ??
+    - ARM: ??
+- Conventional operating system names
+- Infer the default target platform, as the current operating system and a 'standard' architecture for that operating system on the current machine.

+## Variants

+- Add linkage as a variant dimension
+- Model build type better, follow the same pattern as target platform
+- Define some conventional build types (say `release` and `debug`).
+Have the tool chain and dependency resolution understand these.
+- Model flavors better, follow the same pattern as other variant dimensions.
+- Need to handle universal binaries.
+    - Use `lipo` to merge two binaries into a single universal binary.
+    - Transforms the meta-data for the component - same set of variants but different set of binaries.

+## Toolchains

+- DSL to declare that a toolchain supports certain target platform, and how to invoke the tools to do so.

+    toolchains {
+        gcc {
+            platform(...) {
+                ... configure platform implementation
+                cppCompiler { compileSpec ->
+                    ... compiler compiler invocation
+                }
+            }
+        }
+        visualStudio {
+            ...
+        }
+        gcc3(Gcc) {
+            installDir = 'someWhere'
+        }
+    }

 ## Structure